 *Come to our weekly story times!
 We have a story time specifically for preschool age children on Wednesdays at 10:30am.
 We also have a story time for children age birth – 3 on Fridays at 10:30 & 11:30am (same program, just two different times to help with your schedule) with a play time in the middle at 11:00am.

 Are you a working parent?
 Have no fear!
 We’ve got something for your family as well.
-We do a weekly bedtime story time for children (geared towards age birth-6) on Tuesdays at 6:30pm, and a monthly Family Storytime the 4th Saturday of the month at 10:30am.
+We do a monthly Cookie bookie program for children (geared towards age birth-5) on the 2nd Tuesday of the month at 6:00pm, and a monthly Family Storytime the 4th Saturday of the month at 10:30am.

 Have any questions or need recommendations for books?
 Stop by our circulation desk and someone will help you!